25211 Coolidge Hwy

 • Atropine eye drops: Atropine is a medication that can be used to relax the focusing muscles in the eye and slow down the progression of myopia.
 It is usually given as eye drops and is most effective in children and adolescents.

-• Multifocal glasses or contact lenses: These are glasses or contacts that have multiple prescriptions, allowing the wearer to see clearly at different distances.
+• Multifocal contact lenses: These are contacts that have multiple prescriptions, allowing the wearer to see clearly at different distances.
 They may be able to slow down the progression of myopia in children and adolescents.
+MiSight contact lenses are the only FDA approved contact lens for myopia control on the market as of 2023.

 Please call our eye specialists near you for more scleral contact lens information.